 Preserving and expanding access to quality health care for all Americans is a top priority for me.
-In March of 2010 we finally achieved comprehensive health care reform with passage of H.R.
+In March of 2010, H.R.
 3590: the Patient Protection and Affordable Care Act and H.R.
 4872: the Reconciliation Act of 2010 became law.
 This legislation is known as the Affordable Care Act or Obamacare.

 During lengthy negotiations on the health care bill, it became clear that reform would fall short of true universal access to health care.
 However, the perfect should never be the enemy of the good and there was much to celebrate in the health care reform package.
 It extends coverage to millions more Americans and prohibits insurance companies from denying coverage based on pre-existing conditions.
 It also increases funding for Community Health Centers, and invests in the training of doctors, nurses and other healthcare providers.
 Furthermore, the bill protects approximately $4 billion in funding for Massachusetts.
 Many in Congress remain strongly opposed to this landmark legislation.
-In fact, the Republican-controlled House has voted dozens of times in the past several years to repeal or undermine healthcare reform.
+In fact, the Republican-controlled House voted dozens and dozens of times in the past several years to repeal or undermine healthcare reform.

 I remain committed to universal health care coverage and that is why I co-sponsored H.R.
-676, the United States National Health Insurance Act to establish a national single-payer healthcare system.
+676, the Expanded and Improved Medicare for All Act to establish a national single-payer healthcare system.
 Additionally, I have co-sponsored legislation that would allow any citizen to buy into the Medicare program, which is, after all, a long-established “public option,” although now limited to seniors.
 I will continue supporting legislation aimed at creating a national public option as well.

 As a founder and co-chair of the Congressional Community Health Centers Caucus, I am fighting to expand funding for our nation's health centers, which provide cost-effective health care in neighborhoods that are traditionally underserved.